ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 It also adjusts the learning rate to counter balance the increase in the batch size.
 The advantage is that training speed scales almost linearly with the number of nodes.

-Both `experiment` and `train` command accept a `--horovod` argument that instructs the model building and training phases to be conducted using Horovod in a distributed way.
+`experiment`, `train` and `predict` commands accept a `--horovod` argument that instructs the model building, training and prediction phases to be conducted using Horovod in a distributed way.
 An MPI command specifying which machines and / or GPUs to use, together with a few more parameters, must be provided before the call to Ludwig's command.
 For instance, in order to train a Ludwig model on a local machine with four GPUs one you can run: